cabforum/servercert/docs/BR.md

 2. Subscriber Certificate lifecycle management events, including:
    1. Certificate requests, renewal, and re-key requests, and revocation;
-   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement, minimally recording the following information:
+   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement.
+Effective 2026-07-15, records MUST include at a minimum:
       1. the information being validated (e.g., the applied-for FQDN or the organization name);
       2. the ADN used (if applicable and different from the applied-for FQDN); and
       3. the validation method used (e.g., the BRs section number or the registered label of an ACME validation method);